About The School

 - for German-speaking Primary and Secondary School students to improve their reading, writing and grammatical

 - for Primary and Secondary School students to learn German from the ground up,

 - for adults and High School students at basic, intermediate and advanced levels.

 Individual instruction is available for participants whose language skills may be above or below those needed for participation in any of the above classes as well as instruction per Skype for participants who live far away or are home-bound.

 The school is a Non-Profit Organization registered with the State of Florida.
 All its income goes to pay for school expenses.
-To cover those expenses, a tuition of $24 per Saturday morning is charged ($18 for 2nd members of the same family and for college or graduate school students who are not living at home.)
-Some scholarships and internships are available on application.
+To cover those expenses, a tuition of $12 per class hour is charged, $9 for 2nd members of the same family and for college or graduate school students; additional family members pay no tuition.
+Some scholarships and internships are available on request.